Appearance

 Habitat

-Saw-toothed grain beetles like to attack packages of cereal, flour, rice, oats, pet foods, chocolate, pasta and the like.
-They are found in pantries or in food processing areas, warehouses and grocery stores.
-They crawl into packaging to eat, live and reproduce.
-Large populations can develop in short periods, forcing adults to leave infested foods seeking new food sources.
-Infestations can quickly spread to every nearby packaged food.
-The saw-toothed grain beetle cannot fly, but the closely-related merchant grain beetle can.
+Saw-toothed grain beetles like to attack packages of cereal, flour, rice, oats, pet food, chocolate, pasta, and similar products.
+They are commonly found in pantries, food processing areas, warehouses, and grocery stores.
+These beetles crawl into packaging to eat, live, and reproduce.
+Large populations can develop quickly, causing adults to leave infested foods in search of new food sources.
+Infestations can rapidly spread to nearby packaged foods.
+While the saw-toothed grain beetle can’t fly, its closely related counterpart, the merchant grain beetle, can.

 Diet

-Cereals, cake mixes, macaroni, cookies and chocolate, among other processed or packaged foods.
+Saw-toothed grain beetles feed on cereal, cake mixes, macaroni, cookies, chocolate, and other processed or packaged foods.

 Control

 Discard all infested packages.
 Clean spilled grain and infested cabinet areas using a vacuum followed by soapy water.
-Store all dried food goods in a glass or plastic container with a tight lid to limit spreading if one food becomes infested.
-Consider storing cereals and similar foods in the refrigerator to limit stored pantry pest problems.
+Store all dried and prepackaged food in glass or plastic containers with tight-fitting lids to limit spreading if one food becomes infested.